telerik/reporting-docs/knowledge-base/could-not-load-file-assembly-telerik-blazor.md

 ## Cause

-The `Telerik.ReportViewer.BlazorNative` NuGet package of the [Telerik Reporting 17.1.23.606](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2023-17-1-23-606) release has a dependency on the `Telerik.UI.for.Blazor(4.0.1)` package but is actually built for and expected to work with version `4.1.0+` of that package.
+The `Telerik.ReportViewer.BlazorNative` NuGet package of the [Telerik Reporting 17.1.23.606](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2023-17-1-23-606) release has a dependency on the `Telerik.UI.for.Blazor(4.0.1)` package but is actually built and expected to work with version `4.1.0+` of the Telerik UI for Blazor package.

 ## Solution

 Install the `Telerik.UI.for.Blazor` NuGet package with version `4.1.0+` in the project with the report viewer, and it should override the default version that the `Telerik.ReportViewer.BlazorNative` package uses.